MicrosoftDocs/windows-driver-docs/migration-guide/index.md

     C:\myrepo\drivers [working-branch]>code .

-That will open up VS Code to your repositry.
+That will open up VS Code to your repository.
 Once there, select the files and start making changes as desired.
 As with Office products you can save by using **Ctrl+S** or the **Alt-F,S** keystrokes.
 Once you start making changes, you'll see numbers appear in the top left that indicate the number of files affected by changes.

 ![VS Code change list](images/VSCodeChanges.png)